gavinyork/zephyr3d/README.md

 ## Overview

-**Zephyr3D** is a next-generation, TypeScript-based 3D rendering engine for browsers — offering unified WebGL/WebGPU rendering, programmable shader generation, and a full web-based visual editor.
+**Zephyr3D** is a TypeScript-based 3D rendering engine for the web, with

+ - unified WebGL/WebGPU backends
+ - a code‑generated shader system (JS/TS → GLSL/WGSL)
+ - and a full web-based visual editor.

 > Lightweight · Modular · Developer-friendly · Visual creation empowered by code.